FLUX-SE/all_docs/en_US/spat_revolution_doc/8_Artificial_Reverberation_8_Artificial_Reverberation.md

 ## Preset Memories

 Each parameter has the possibility to store useful preset settings of your own choosing.
 Right click on a parameter dial, and a contextual menu will pop up.
-From there you can store the current setting to a Memory Slot, or Recall a setting from a previously save memory slot.
+From there you can store the current setting to a Memory Slot, or Recall a setting from a previously saved memory slot.

 ![](include/SpatRevolution_UserGuide_-148.jpg)